• Black Cloth Composite

 In this photograph, taken on November 25, 1963, First Lady Jacqueline Kennedy and her brother-in-law Senator Edward Kennedy receive guests in the Red Room following the State Funeral for President John F. Kennedy.
 Here, Mrs. Kennedy shakes hands with Prince Georg Valdemar of Denmark.
 Also pictured among the distinguished guests are Danish Prime Minister Jens Otto Krag; Prince Jean of Luxembourg; Prince Moulay Abdallah of Morocco; U.S. Chief of Protocol Angier Biddle Duke; and Brig.
 Gen. Godfrey T. McHugh, Air Force aide to President Kennedy.
 Following his assassination in Dallas, Texas on November 22, 1963, Kennedy's body lay in state in the East Room of the White House and the United States Capitol Building prior to burial at Arlington National Cemetery three days later.
 A funeral service was held at St. Matthew's Cathedral in Washington, D.C.

-• The White House Draped in Mourning
+• The White House Draped in Mourning, White House Collection

 Unknown